 The program operates year-round.
 During the school year, services are offered at the high schools and on the UMF campus.
 An intensive six-week residential program takes place at UMF during the summer.

-The University of Maine at Farmington Upward Bound Project aggressively identifies, recruits, and selects participants in the program.
+The University of Maine at Farmington Upward Bound Project thoughtfully identifies, recruits, and selects participants for the program.
 Interested students can call the Upward Bound office or contact their guidance counselor for details.

 UMF Upward Bound is a TRIO program and is administrated by the University with a grant from the U.S. Department of Education.

 UMF Upward Bound students receive: